Continuation of Group Coverage Sample Clauses

 Continuation of Group Coverage.
 A. COBRA Continuation of Coverage If Group is subject to the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985, as amended, you may be entitled to continuation of Group coverage under that act (COBRA Coverage).
 You may qualify for COBRA Coverage if you lose Group coverage due to the occurrence of certain qualifying events.
 Such events include, but are not limited to: Termination or separation from employment for reasons other than gross misconduct.
 Reduction of work hours.

 Continuation of Group Coverage.
-A. To continue group coverage during the period of unpaid LOA, the RN must contact the Benefits Analyst in Human Resources Department and make arrangements to maintain the premium payment(s) at her/his own expense.
+A. To continue group coverage during the period of unpaid LOA, the RN must contact the Benefits Analyst in the Human Resources Department and make arrangements to maintain the premium payments(s) at her/his own expense.
 The RN must pay the premium(s) by the first day of the month following commencement of the unpaid LOA.
 The RN must continue to pay the required premium(s) in advance on a monthly basis, or coverage(s) will terminate.

 Continuation of Group Coverage.
 A. COBRA Continuation of Coverage If Group is subject to the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985, as amended, you may be entitled to continuation of Group coverage under that act (COBRA Coverage).
 You may qualify for COBRA Coverage if you lose Group coverage due to the occurrence of certain qualifying events.
 Such events include, but are not limited to: ▪ Termination or separation from employment for reasons other than gross misconduct. ▪ Reduction of work hours. ▪ Death of the Participant. ▪ Termination of eligibility of a spouse due to divorce or legal separation. ▪ Termination of eligibility of a dependent child. ▪ Covered dependent if Member becomes eligible for Medicare COBRA Coverage extends up to thirty-six (36) months, depending upon your qualifying event.
 COBRA Coverage may be terminated on the occurrence of certain events, including you becoming eligible for coverage under Medicare.
 In addition, COBRA Coverage is not available to certain Members, including those Members who have certain other coverage at the time of the qualifying event.
 You may obtain complete information on COBRA qualifying events, COBRA Coverage termination circumstances, and ineligibility for COBRA Coverage from Group.
 Group is responsible for providing you with notice of your right to receive COBRA Coverage.
 You must provide Group, or Group’s COBRA administrator, with a written request for COBRA Coverage within sixty (60) days of eligibility for such coverage or receipt of notice of the qualifying event.
 Qualified Members must make payment of Periodic Fees within forty-five (45) days of such written request.
 Members whose continuation of coverage under COBRA will expire may be eligible for continuation of coverage under Cal-COBRA.